-Going through resumes to screen applicants is tedious work.
-But the ATS speeds up this process by identifying candidates whose résumés contain key experiences and skill sets that match the qualifications employers are seeking.
+Going through resumes to screen applicants is tedious.
+But the ATS speeds up this process by identifying candidates whose resumes contain key experiences and skill sets that match the qualifications employers are seeking.

 According to a popular study conducted by search services provider Preptel, as many as 75% of the candidates don’t make it past the ATS screening.
 It may seem brutal, but this screening process does the job of whittling down a cumbersome applicant pool into just a handful of applicants that the human hiring managers can review more closely.

-Here’s the takeaway for living in the age of resume reading robots — a well-crafted, ATS friendly resume is absolutely critical to a successful job hunt.
+Here’s the takeaway for living in the age of resume-reading robots — a well-crafted, ATS-friendly resume is critical to a successful job hunt.

-Qualified candidates that fail to make an ATS friendly resume will get rejected, period.
-After combing the web and consulting some of our in-house experts at Resume Genius, we zero in on the 4 most common reasons why resume of even the most qualified candidates fail to pass screening.
+Qualified candidates that fail to make an ATS-friendly resume will be rejected, period.
+After combing the web and consulting some of our in-house experts at Resume Genius, we zero in on the four most common reasons why resumes of even the most qualified candidates fail to pass screening.